To be eligible to vote in a referendum an employee must be:

 a member of the retirement system at the time the referendum is held, and

-who are hired after the date the 90-day notice is given and before the date the referendum is held.
+the referendum is given and at the time the referendum is held.

 Generally, an employee is a member of a retirement system if the employee’s personal

 relationship to the system qualifies the employee for benefits under the system or

 for additional benefits if the employee is already qualified.
 An employee does not

 lose eligibility to vote when absent from work because of illness, summer vacation

 or leave of absence (e.g., teachers on summer vacation, members of the National Guard

 or reservists of the U.S. military and naval services who are called up for active